Spontaneous scalarization: Theoretical background: mechanism and theories

-So far we have considered theories with a single field, but one could also study scalarization in models with multiple scalar fields.
-These \TMST were studied by~\textcite{Damour:1992we} and in their simplest form they are described by the action
+Thus we have considered theories with a single field, but one could also study scalarization in models with multiple scalar fields.
+These tensor-multiscalar theories were studied by~\textcite{Damour:1992we} and in their simplest form they are described by the action

-where $\boldsymbol{\varphi}$ denotes a multiplet of $N$ scalar fields $\{\varphi_1, \dots, \varphi_N\}$, and $\gamma_{ab}(\boldsymbol{\varphi})$ is a target-space metric that mixes their kinetic terms.
-This action can be seen as a generalization of action~\eqref{eq:action_st} to multiple fields.
-We will return to this theory in Sec.~\ref{sec:ns_scalarization}, as it has been studied in the context of scalarized \ns{s} by~\textcite{Horbatsch:2015bua} and~\textcite{Doneva:2020afj}.
-However, we emphasize that one could consider further generalizations that involve, e.g., couplings to the Gauss--Bonnet invariant or further derivative interactions between the scalar fields.
+where $\boldsymbol{\varphi}$ denotes a multiplet of $N$ scalar fields $\{\varphi_1, \dots, \varphi_N\}$ and $\gamma_{ab}(\boldsymbol{\varphi})$ is a target-space metric that mixes their kinetic terms.
+Equation~\ref{ActionTMST} can be seen as a generalization of action~\eqref{eq:action_st} to multiple fields.
+We return to this theory in Sec.~\ref{sec:ns_scalarization}, as it was studied in the context of scalarized \ns{s} by~\textcite{Horbatsch:2015bua} and~\textcite{Doneva:2020afj}.
+However, we emphasize that one could consider further generalizations that involve, for example, couplings to the Gauss-Bonnet invariant or further derivative interactions between the scalar fields.